icarusfactor/opensim-install/README.md

 After running the above command the previous state will be activated again.
 Now you know how to save and restore your world.

 **Installing OSMW Opensim Manager Web Interface**

 While managing your world with the Opensim Console is fine, having a browser based manager will make it much easier to keep it managed and you can immedialty see textures and maps  not just the data.

 I have upgraded the original OSMW as it was limited to the End Of Life PHP5.x and made it work with PHP7.x and maybe even 8.x.
 As account of user change directory to the Opensim DOCROOT of the account.
-In here we will use git clone to grab OSMW.
+In here we will use git clone to grab OSMW as user.
 ```
  git clone https://github.com/icarusfactor/OpenSim-Manager-Web-V5.git
  ln -s /home/dyount/opensim.spotcheckit.org/OpenSim-Manager-Web-V5 osmw